The best digital photo frames can help you make the most of your photos from trips, family get-togethers and other memorable moments in life.

 The Seed lets you manage all your photos and multiple frames from a single account.
 Upload photos from your computer or mobile device or access photos from Facebook, Instagram, Dropbox and Flickr or Google Photos.
 You can create specific photo playlists for each frame, or connect iOS or Android mobile apps with the frame.
 You can also email images directly and give friends and family access.

 The Seed also works with some of the best Alexa compatible devices for displaying playlists and checking connectivity.

 Dimensions: 8.5 x 7 x 1 inches | Resolution: 800 x 600 | Touch screen: No | Wi-Fi: No | Remote: No | Built-in storage: No | Motion sensor: No | Music player: No | Video: No | USB/SD slots: Yes/Yes | Cloud Services: None

-There's not much to the Aluratek 8 inch Digital Photo Frame except extreme simplicity.
+There's not much to the Aluratek 8 inch Digital Photo Frame except extreme simplicity, which is why it's still one of the best digital photo frames.
 The unit has no touch screen, no built-in memory and no remote control.
 The 800 x 600 TFT LCD screen resolution offers some basic adjustments for positioning images on screen, how long each image lingers and the screen brightness.
 You can plug in SD camera cards (up to 32GB) or a USB stick.